5 Great Services That Make It Easy to Rent RVs, Pools, Boats, & More

-While housing was once the prime real estate of peer-to-peer rental services, there’s no shortage of Airbnb-style apps that provide access to everything from RVs and jet skis to a family’s worth of well-vetted camping equipment.
+While housing was once the prime real estate of peer-to-peer rental services, there’s no shortage of Airbnb-style apps that provide access to everything from jet ski and RV rentals to short-term leases of a family’s worth of well-vetted camping equipment.
 Since anyone can host on these sharing platforms, it opens the doors for more options for your family vacation.
 Thanks to these services, vehicles and family adventures that might have otherwise been out of reach are now in contention, as is equipment you might want to try out before committing to a purchase.

 Each of these apps works largely the same.
 Hosts post their property on the website to rent out, and it becomes available to you if your desired dates are in sync.
 The services are very easy to use — a streamlined process you’re likely already familiar with if you’ve used Airbnb or Vrbo — without a lot of traditional paperwork.
 Also, hosts are rated and commented on, so you know what to expect based on previous guests’ comments.